Chemical & Biochemical Engineering

 CHEM ENG 5330 Alternative Fuels (LEC 3.0)

 Global energy outlook and available resources are discussed.
 Alternative energy options and their technologies are covered.
 Associated environmental concerns and technology are assessed.
 Special emphases are placed on renewable energies, transportation fuels, energy efficiencies, and clean technologies.
-Prerequisite: Chem Eng 3130 or senior or graduate standing.
+Prerequisite: Chem Eng 3131 or graduate standing.

 This course introduces the fundamentals of particle technology, including particle characterization, transport, sampling, and processing.
 In addition, students will learn about the basic design of some industrial particulate systems and environmental and safety issues related to particulate handling.
-Prerequisites: Chem Eng 3100 and Physics 2135, or graduate standing.
+Prerequisites: Chem Eng 3101 or graduate standing.

 CHEM ENG 5350 Environmental Chemodynamics (LEC 3.0)

 Interphase transport of chemicals and energy in the environment.
 Application of the process oriented aspects of chemical engineering and science to situations found in the environment.
-Prerequisite: Chem Eng 3140 or Chem Eng 3200 or graduate standing.
+Prerequisite: Chem Eng 3131 or graduate standing.

-CHEM ENG 5370 Intermediate Process Dynamics And Control (LEC 3.0)
+CHEM ENG 5355 Process Control System Safety, Security and Alarms (LEC 3.0)

 CHEM ENG 6000 Special Problems (IND 0.0-6.0)